Elisabeth-94/advent-of-code-in-scala/README.md

 Scala is both Object Oriented and Functional.

 All classes from the java.lang package are imported by default.
 In the sbt build file you can add third party libraries, as seen for MUnit.
-There is no method called main.
-Instead, you use the @main annotation which marks a method as an entry-point of the application (ONLY IN SCALA3!).
-This main program does not need to be wrapped in a class definition.
-Scala 3 supports top-level method definitions, which are ideal for program entry-points.
-Program entry-points optionally take parameters, which are populated by the command line arguments: @main def HelloWorld(args: String*): Unit = ...
-You can pass arguments to your @main method from the sbt shell by using the run command followed by the arguments.
-The arguments passed from the command line are collected into a Seq[String].
-You can use these arguments in your code as a sequence (similar to a list).

 Scala is a pure object-oriented language in the sense that everything is an object, including numbers or functions.
 It differs from Java in that respect, since Java distinguishes primitive types (such as boolean and int) from reference types.
 You can pass methods as arguments, store them in variables, and return them from other functions, all without special syntax (specific Scala FP functionality).